Here’s a challenge: the next time you order tequila, consider sipping it instead of taking it as a shot.

 Another thing to look for aside from region of origin: a four-digit number that represents each distillery’s unique code.
 The Norma Oficial Mexicana number (or “NOM”) is assigned by the Mexican government and certifies that the bottle you’re holding is authentic tequila produced in Mexico.
 It also tells you which tequila producer it comes from.
 Tequila Patrón, for example, has a NOM of 1492.

-If your bottle doesn’t have a NOM, that means it’s not certified by the TRC (Tequila Regulatory Council), and not an authentic Tequila producer.
+If your bottle doesn’t have a NOM, that means it’s not certified by the TRC (Tequila Regulatory Council), and therefore it’s not an authentic tequila.

 2. There Are Different Types of Tequila